gwdidonato/hpgda-spring22/data_struct_CONTEST/README.md

 ## Submission
-You must submit your solution by June 26th 11.59 PM.
+You must submit your solution by June 26th 11.59 PM (the report is due June 30th 11.59 PM).

 The submission consists in an email to Guido Walter Di Donato (`guidowalter.didonato at polimi.it`) with CC Marco Santambrogio (`marco.santambrogio at polimi.it`), containing the name of the partecipants, and a link to the `git` repository on which you developed your solution (no commit after June 26th 11.59 PM).

 The repository must contain:
 * The source code
-* A report describing any implementative decision you took that you'd like to share with us, and your findings in terms of performance of the implemented data structure compared to the provided `AdjacencyList`.
+* A report describing any implementative decision you took that you'd like to share with us, and your findings in terms of performance of the implemented data structure compared to the provided `AdjacencyList` (the report can be also submitted via email from June 27th to June 30th 11.59 PM).

 Please note: